 Routes and corridors on the Navi Mumbai Metro line

-Navi Mumbai Metro Corridor three is a 25km stretch between Vashi and Panvel via Nerul.
-The planned Corridor four will connect Ranjanpada with Seawoods.
-It is a 14km project.
+Navi Mumbai Metro corridor three is a 25km-long section between Vashi and Panvel via Nerul.
+The planned 14km-long corridor four will connect Ranjanpada with Seawoods.

-The 20km long Corridor five will connect Dighe and Belapur, passing through Turbhe.
-Corridor six is a 9km stretch between Vashi with terminus at Mhape and passes through Ghansoli.
+The 20km-long corridor five will connect Dighe and Belapur, passing through Turbhe.
+Corridor six will be a 9km section originating at Vashi with terminus at Mhape and passes through Ghansoli.

 Infrastructure of the Indian metro rail project

 Corridor one will have ten stations at Seawoods, Sagar Sangam, Targhar, Bamandongri, Kharkopar, Gavan, Ranjanpada, Nhava-Sheva, Dronagiri and Uran.
-The project includes construction of five road-over bridges, 15 road-under bridges and a track under bridge.
+The project includes construction of five over-road bridges, 15 under-road bridges and an under-track bridge.

 Larsen & Toubro (L&T) will rebuild the station at Seawoods.
-The project is cost about INR15bn ($326m).
+The project costs approximately Rs15bn ($326m).

 Rolling stock on the Maharashtra metro line

-The 3.9m high and 2.9m wide coach will have longitudinal seating arrangement for maximising the capacity.
-The trains will run on standard gauge of 1,435mm with speeds ranging between 35-85km/h.
+The 3.9m-high and 2.9m-wide coach features longitudinal seating arrangement for optimal capacity.
+The trains will run on standard gauge of 1,435mm with speeds ranging from 35km/h to 85km/h.

-The planned communication systems include Close Circuit TV, public information display systems, radio systems, telephones and public announcements.
+The planned communication systems include CCTV, public information display systems, radio systems, telephones and public announcements.

-A continuous automatic train control system is also planned.
-It will provide automatic supervision, protection and operation of the trains.
+A continuous automatic train control system is also planned to support automatic supervision, protection and operation of the trains.